 With this job, she became one of the president’s most important African American advisors.
 During his presidency, Roosevelt became the first to appoint an African American federal judge, as well as the first commander-in-chief to make an African American a brigadier general.
 Most importantly, he became the first president to speak out against lynching.

 Even though he did do some things to help African Americans, Roosevelt also knew he was limited.
-In order to keep support for his ideas, Roosevelt could not make White Southern Democrats angry with him.
-While he talked about laws against lynching, he never pushed Congress to make a law.
-He supported the end of the poll tax, which Congress eventually accomplished in 1941.
-Also, even though the federal government made changes to make sure to give jobs to African Americans, at the local level few changes were made, and African Americans were at the back of the employment lines.
-Even though there were only some changes, Roosevelt deserves credit for seeing the importance of race relations and civil rights.
-At the federal level, more than any other president since the Civil War, Roosevelt knew how important the federal government can be in supporting civil rights, and in helping a new group of civil rights leaders.
+To make sure he had enough people supporting his ideas, Roosevelt did not want to make White Southern Democrats angry with him.
+While he talked about how there should be laws against lynching, he never pushed Congress to vote for one.
+Also, even though the federal government made changes to make sure to give jobs to African Americans, few changes were made by state or city governments, and African Americans were usually at the back of the employment lines.
+Even though there were only some changes, Roosevelt should get credit for seeing how important civil rights were.
+More than any other president since the Civil War, Roosevelt knew how important the federal government could be in supporting civil rights, and how much he could help support a new group of young civil rights leaders.

-Roosevelt was able to work with Congress to improve the lives of Native Americans.
+Roosevelt was also able to work with Congress to improve the lives of Native Americans.
 In 1934, he signed into law the Indian Reorganization Act, which is better known as the Indian New Deal.
-Rather than forcing Native Americans to adapt to White culture, the new program helped them to create local self-government, as well as to preserve their culture.
+Since the end of the Indian Wars in the late-1800s, the government had been forcing Native Americans to learn and live by White culture.
+Roosevelts Indian New Deal helped them start local self-government and preserve their culture.
 John Collier, the Commissioner on Indian Bureau Affairs from 1933 to 1945, fought for this new law and saw it as an opportunity to correct the bad things the government had done to Native Americans in the past.
 Even though it was hard work and did not fix all problems, Collier’s plans helped give land back to Native Americans and protected Native American cultures.

 WOMEN AND THE NEW DEAL

-For women, Roosevelt’s ideas also only helped a little.
+For women, the New Deal only helped a little.
 In government jobs, women were hardly ever paid as much as men, and New Deal programs tried to get women to stay home and leave jobs open for men.
 This was normal at that time in history.

 The WPA became the first New Deal agency to hire women, but the chance to get a job was only for widows, single women, and the wives of disabled husbands.
 While they did not take part in construction projects, women did join sewing projects to make blankets and clothing for hospitals and relief agencies.
 Also, several women took part in art projects.
 Even though they did not have all the same chances as men, many women liked Roosevelt’s New Deal.
 They liked the new chances they had to have jobs, but they also liked the New Deal because of the jobs men in their families could get.
 One such woman was Mary (Molly) Dewson.
 An activist in the women’s suffrage movement, Dewson.
-Dewson and Mary McLeod Bethune knew the New Deal could not change everything for women because things were hard for everyone.
+Dewson and Mary McLeod Bethune knew things were hard for everyone so it was not a good time to get people to support new rights for women.
 Rather than being mad about what Roosevelt could not or would not do, they felt that Roosevelt would do more than most to help women and African Americans have a piece of the new America he was building.

 Among the few, but important, women who directly changed Roosevelt’s ideas was Frances Perkins, who as Secretary of Labor was the first woman member of any presidential cabinet, and First Lady Eleanor Roosevelt, who was a strong and public supporter for social causes.
 Perkins, one of only two original cabinet members to stay with Roosevelt for his entire presidency, helped with the CCC, PWA, NRA, and the Social Security Act.

-However, Eleanor Roosevelt, more so than any other person, had the most influence on the president, and she used her position to fight for several changes for women, African Americans, and the poor of the countryside.
-Eleanor had always supported her husband in all of his elections.
+However, Eleanor Roosevelt, more so than any other person, had the most influence on the president.
+She had always supported her husband in all of his elections and she used her position to fight for several changes for women, African Americans, and the poor of the countryside.

 Primary Source: Photograph